 1808 July 19.
 "Gave Joseph Dougherty ord...for...Henry Ingle 15. for ironmongery."35

 1809 February 6. "...
 Henry Ingle. cabinet work 16.11."36

 1809 February 27.
 "Pd.
 Henry Ingle for wire 4.50."37

 1809 March 10.
 "Drew on bank US. ... in favr. of ...
 Joseph Dougherty for Ingle for Pechin 7.92 newspapers."38

 1.Virginia Independent Chronicle, Richmond, Virginia, August 20, 1788.

 2.Virginia Independent Chronicle and General Advertiser, Richmond, Virginia, October 28, 1789.

 4. See MB, especially 2:809, 2:815, 2:861, 2:888, and 2:898.
 Transcriptions for 1791, 1792, and 1793 available at Founders Online.

-9. Latrobe to James Madison, January 3, 1811 (transcription available at Founders Online), Message to House of Representatives from James Madison, January 14, 1811 (transcription available at Founders Online), in Latrobe Papers, ed.
+10. On the subject of expenditures for the Capitol, see Latrobe to James Madison, January 3, 1811 (transcription available at Founders Online), and Message to House of Representatives from James Madison, January 14, 1811 (transcription available at Founders Online), in Latrobe Papers, ed.
 John C. Van Horne & Lee W. Formwalt (New Haven: Yale University Press, 1984-1988).